My teen doesn’t want braces – what are the alternatives?

 However, it’s worth mentioning that Invisalign® and braces work in very different ways, and are also priced differently.
 Given the significant manufacturing costs associated with Invisalign®, it usually works out to be a more expensive option than regular braces.

-If you and your orthodontist decide clear aligner treatment is right for your child, they will receive a series of aligners which they wear for a number of weeks each.
+If you and your orthodontist decide clear aligner treatment is right for your child, they will receive a series of aligners which they wear for one to two weeks each.
 Your child will need to commit to wearing the aligners for at least 22 hours each day, only removing them to eat and to clean them.
 If they’re not worn responsibly or often enough, the treatment won’t work.

 Whether you’re considering traditional metal braces or an alternative such as Invisalign®, only a fully qualified orthodontist has the training, experience and expert knowledge to provide the best result.
 You can use our Find an orthodontist tool to find your nearest registered orthodontist.